Skip to content

 • Losses related to war or military action

 In addition, high-value items may have limited coverage.
-This includes jewelry, art, or other objects whose value may exceed the personal property coverage limits of an HO-3 policy.
+This includes jewelry, art, or other objects whose value may exceed the personal property coverage or replacement cost coverage limits of an HO-3 policy.
 Homeowners with these types of high-value items may want to add scheduled property coverage via an endorsement to their homeowners policy.

 Benefits of HO-3 insurance

-HO-3 policies can be tailored to fit the individual needs of homeowners by adjusting coverage levels and adding endorsements or riders
+• Flexibility—HO-3 policies can be tailored to fit the individual needs of homeowners by adjusting coverage levels and adding endorsements or riders.

 Comparing HO-3 policies